RobertFurtuna10/BDD_Cucumber_Mega-Image/README.md

 ### Shopping Cart Page
 - Manage products in the cart
 - Validate cart contents and empty state

-# Steps
+## Step Definitions

+Here are a few examples of step definitions used in the project:

-## HomeSteps.java
+### HomeSteps.java

 - **@Given("I am a user on Mega Image home page")**: Opens the home page.
 - **@Then("I validate cookie header and click accept cookie button")**: Validates and accepts cookies.
-- **@When("I click on 'Contul meu' button")**: Clicks the 'Contul Meu' button.
+- **@When("I click on 'Contul meu' button")**: Clicks the 'Contul Meu' button to log in.
-- **@When("I click on basket picture button with index: (.*)$")**: Adds a product to the basket by index.
-- **@When("I click on 'Alege mai tarziu' button")**: Clicks 'Alege Mai Tarziu'.
-- **@When("I click on x button in 'Completeaza-ti cosul cu aceste produse' pop-up")**: Closes the basket pop-up.
-- **@When("I click 'Shopping Cart' button")**: Clicks the shopping cart button.

-## RegisterSteps.java
+### RegisterSteps.java

-- **@When("I click twice on 'Continua' button")**: Clicks the continue button twice.
-- **@When("I click three times on 'Continua' button")**: Clicks the continue button three times.
-- **@When("I click on 'Continua' button")**: Clicks the continue button once.
-- **@Then("I validate error message: (.*)$")**: Validates error messages.
-- **@When("I fill email/phone input: (.*)$")**: Fills email/phone input.
+- **@When("I fill email/phone input: (.*)$")**: Fills the email/phone input field.
-- **@When("I fill password input: (.*)$")**: Fills password input.
-- **@When("I click on 'Creeaza un cont nou' pop up button")**: Clicks the create account button.
-- **@When("I validate register header is displayed")**: Validates the registration header.
-- **@When("I click on 'Creeaza un cont nou' button")**: Clicks 'Creeaza un cont nou'.
-- **@Then("I validate error messages for password and terms checkbox")**: Validates error messages for password and terms checkbox.
-- **@Then("I validate password conditions error message: (.*)$")**: Validates password conditions error message.
+- **@Then("I validate error message: (.*)$")**: Validates the error message for invalid input.

-## SearchSteps.java
+### SearchSteps.java

-- **@When("I enter {string} in the search bar")**: Enters text in the search bar.
+- **@When("I enter {string} in the search bar")**: Enters a search term in the search bar.
-- **@When("I press Enter in the search bar")**: Presses Enter in the search bar.
-- **@Then("I validate I am redirected to the search results page for {string}")**: Validates the search results page URL.
+- **@Then("I validate I am redirected to the search results page for {string}")**: Validates the search results.
-- **@Then("I validate no results are displayed")**: Validates no results message.
-- **@When("I select the first auto-suggestion from the list")**: Selects the first auto-suggestion.
-- **@Then("I validate I am redirected to the product details page for the selected suggestion")**: Validates redirection to the product details page.
-- **@Then("I apply the filter 'branduri proprii'")**: Applies the 'branduri proprii' filter.
-- **@Then("I validate the search results page displays only 'Gusturi romanesti' brand products")**: Validates the presence of 'Gusturi romanesti' brand products.
-- **@Then("I validate the search results page displays products related to 'ciocolata' regardless of case")**: Validates products related to 'ciocolata'.
-- **@When("I press Enter in the search bar without entering any text")**: Presses Enter without text in the search bar.

-## ShoppingCartSteps.java
+### ShoppingCartSteps.java
-- **@When("I click on 'Remove product' button")**: Clicks the remove product button.
-- **@Then("I validate empty basket message is displayed")**: Validates the empty basket message.

 - **@Then("I validate shopping cart url is correct")**: Validates the shopping cart URL.
-- **@Then("I validate the product is added to the cart")**: Validates that the product is added to the cart.
-- **@Then("I validate all products are in the cart")**: Validates all products are in the cart.
-- **@Then("I click twice on increase quantity button")**: Clicks the increase quantity button twice.
-- **@Then("I validate the product quantity is {int}")**: Validates the product quantity.
-- **@When("I click 'Goleste cosul' button")**: Clicks the 'Goleste cosul' button.
-- **@When("I click on confirm empty basket button")**: Clicks the confirm empty basket button.
+- **@When("I click on 'Remove product' button")**: Removes a product from the cart.

-# Conclusion
+## Conclusion

-The Mega Image Automation Testing project demonstrates a robust implementation of automated testing using Selenium WebDriver and Cucumber BDD with Java.
-The project is structured to cover essential functionalities of the Mega Image website, including home page interactions, user registration, search operations, and shopping cart management.
+The Mega Image Automation Testing project demonstrates a robust implementation of automated testing using **Selenium WebDriver** and **Cucumber BDD** with Java.
+The project structure is designed to cover essential functionalities of the Mega Image website, ensuring scalability and ease of maintenance.

-## Key Achievements
+### Key Achievements

-- **Behavior-Driven Development (BDD)**: Utilized Cucumber to write clear and concise test scenarios in Gherkin syntax, ensuring that the tests are understandable by non-technical stakeholders.
+- **Behavior-Driven Development (BDD)**: Leveraged Cucumber and Gherkin syntax to write understandable test scenarios for all stakeholders.
-- **Page Object Model (POM)**: Implemented the Page Object Model to enhance code maintainability and reusability, making it easier to manage interactions with different pages of the website.
+- **Page Object Model (POM)**: Implemented POM to streamline test development and enhance maintainability.
-- **Comprehensive Test Coverage**: Created detailed test cases for various functionalities such as cookie acceptance, product search, user registration, and cart management, providing extensive coverage of the website’s features.
+- **Comprehensive Test Coverage**: Covered crucial functionalities such as product search, user registration, and shopping cart management.
-- **Automated Reporting**: Integrated automated test reporting to visualize test results and identify issues efficiently.
+- **Automated Reporting**: Integrated reporting to visualize test results and streamline issue identification.

 ## Future Work

-- **Test Enhancements**: Consider adding more test cases to cover edge cases and additional functionalities of the website.
+- **Test Enhancements**: Add more test cases for edge scenarios and additional functionalities.
+- **Cross-Browser Testing**: Expand tests to support multiple browsers for greater compatibility.
-- **Performance Testing**: Integrate performance testing to evaluate the responsiveness and stability of the website under different loads.
+- **Performance Testing**: Integrate performance testing tools to evaluate the site's responsiveness under varying loads.
-- **Continuous Integration**: Implement CI/CD pipelines to automate the execution of tests and deployment processes, ensuring that the latest code changes are thoroughly tested.
+- **Continuous Integration (CI/CD)**: Implement CI/CD pipelines to automate test execution and deployment processes.

 ## Test Reports

-Screenshots and detailed reports of the test executions will be added to provide insights into the test results and the overall effectiveness of the test cases.
-These reports will help in analyzing the test outcomes and identifying areas for improvement.
+Screenshots and detailed test execution reports will be added to provide insights into the effectiveness of the test cases and to assist in identifying areas for improvement.

 Thank you for reviewing the Mega Image Automation Testing project.
-For any further information or queries, please refer to the provided documentation and test reports.
+For further queries, refer to the documentation and the provided test reports.